 Harry is the self-proclaimed leader of my herd--just ask him.
 He is 17 hands of intelligence, opinions, enthusiasm and a sense of humor.
 Bred in England, he is by a French Thoroughbred stallion out of a Cleveland Bay mare.
-I purchased him from a Canadian event rider.
-Harry has definitely been around!
 I evented Harry through advanced level until metabolic trouble caused his retirement.
 I nursed him through EPM and Lyme disease and then had a blast foxhunting him.
 For many years Harry’s favorite thing was to jump bridleless to music in front of large crowds.
 You can read more about this here: Unbridled.
 These days, at 32 years old, Harry has embraced a slower life style with frequent hacks through the countryside and, of course, playing in the creek!
 I often employ him to impart his vast wisdom on the young horses I train.
 I strive to keep Harry active and interested because the worst thing you can do to Harry is to bore him!

 "What a cute face!" is the normal reaction out of just about everyone who meets Xcel.
-He is incredibly cute!
-And incredibly smart, sensitive, over-reactive, emotional, jealous, opinionated and quick.
+He is incredibly cute and smart, sensitive, over-reactive, emotional, jealous, opinionated and quick.
 He occasionally suffers from hiccups.
 He keeps me laughing and also very sharp.
 He has had more hoof trouble than any horse deserves but is sound most of the time now.
-Because of the problems in his hooves, Xcel was never able to compete in eventing so I have explored "Liberty Training."
+Because of soundness problems, Xcel was never able to compete in eventing so I have explored "Liberty Training."
 We are both learning this wonderful type of training developed by Carolyn Resnick in California.
-Xcel is by Miner’s Mark out of a Sovereign Dancer mare.
+Xcel is a 1997 model by Miner’s Mark out of a Sovereign Dancer mare.
 Please read all about him by clicking on Reschooling The Thoroughbred.

-"Chromey" is the newest member of my herd and also the youngest at age 7.
+"Chromey" is so named for all his white markings.
 Purchased in 2015 as my next event horse.
 He was evented lightly by his previous owner but needed a really good farrier.
 He has one now and has been mulling over the whole eventing gig.
 He is a lovely boy with a sense of humor.
 He was born in 2009 and is by Irish Road out of a Forest Wildcat mare.
 Can you tell he has Secretariat twice in his dam line?

-Rollie (Sloopy’s Rolex) is a wonderful retired TB gelding.
+"Rollie" is a wonderful retired TB gelding.
 Purchased as an eventing prospect Rollie later developed arthritis in his neck.
 These days he is a great turn-out buddy and gets along particularly well with mares.
 He is a real lady’s man.
 For that, he is an important member of my herd.
 Bred in 1995, Rollie is by Two Davids out of a Military Bearing mare.

 Buddy is a 10-hand mule who brings a smile to everyone who sees him.
 That’s his job.
 His other job is learning to trust people.
-He came to me many years ago through the Middleburg Humane Foundation, a local organization I do volunteer work for.
+He came to me many years ago through the Middleburg Humane Foundation, a local organization I often do volunteer work for.
 Buddy has very, very good reasons for being very afraid of people.
 But he has made tremendous progress since I have owned him.
 I had never owned a mule before when I first adopted him.
 Since then, I have discovered that mules are quite different than horses.
 He has taught me a lot and he is a joy to have.
-To find out more about the Middleburg Humane Foundation, visit their web site.
+To find out more about the Middleburg Humane Foundation, visit their web site: https://www.middleburghumane.org

 Merlin is Buddy’s best friend and sometimes arch enemy.
 I suppose you might say the two get along like brothers.
 I found Merlin at an auction in Front Royal, Virginia where he was enormously overweight, foundered and had long, curling up hooves.
 I suppose it was love at first sight.
 Merlin is a real treasure!
 He is very sweet and incredibly cute though I think he missed his calling as a lap dog.
 He lives in a small pasture with Buddy but when I bring him into the barn for grooming or to have his hooves trimmed or whatever, it is quite a chore to get him out of the barn again!
 He loves attention!